-- 18.9.1 Each team must supply detailed calculations which clearly show that the mountings of the upper and lower side impact structures are capable of withstanding : - a) Horizontal loads of 40kN and 60kN applied simultaneously to the upper and lower structures respectively in a rearward direction through ball-jointed pads, which may conform to the shape of the structures, measuring 100mm high x 100mm wide and whose centre of area lies 100mm inboard of the centre of the outermost longitudinal vertical cross-section of the impact structure.
+- 18.9.1 Each team must supply detailed calculations which clearly show that the structure(s) are capable of withstanding : - a) Horizontal loads of 20kN applied separately in a forward and a rearward direction by a ball-jointed pad, which may conform to the shape of the structure(s), measuring 550mm high x 100mm wide and whose centre of area lies 600mm from the car centre line and 300mm above the reference plane. - b) A vertical load of 10kN applied in an upward or downward direction by a ball-jointed pad, which may conform to the shape of the structure(s), measuring 400mm long x 100mm wide whose centre of area lies 600mm from the car centre line and 500mm forward of the rear edge of the cockpit entry template.